Truck Accident Lawyer Dayton, OH

 - Soft tissue injury.
 Soft tissue injuries refer to injuries to the nerves, muscles, tendons, and ligaments.

 - Traumatic brain injury.
 Brain injuries are devastating injuries that often occur in severe truck accidents.
-Truck accident victims can strike their head on the steering wheel, the side of their vehicle, or on the ground if they are ejected.
+Truck accident victims can strike their heads on the steering wheel, the side of their vehicle, or the ground if they are ejected.

 - Crushed extremities.
 Truck accident victims can get their body, limbs, or extremities crushed inside their vehicle.
 This often happens to victims who become trapped.